 Squalene also slows down the effects of aging so we could call it an anti-aging agent.
 Another benefit is that it doesn’t irritate the skin.

 Amaranth oil is rich in linoleic acid, which is a polyunsaturated omega 6 fatty acid our bodies can’t make on their own so we need to supply our bodies with it.

-Linoleic acid is a building block for ceramides, the moisturizing elements of skin.
+Linoleic acid is a building block for ceramides, the moisturizing elements of the skin.

 It helps to preserve healthy cell membranes and make the skin barrier stronger.
-It also helps prevent flare ups and works well in case of eczemas.
+It also helps prevent flare-ups and works well in the case of eczemas.

 So many benefits, right?

 Amaranth oil is also rich in vitamin E, which is another potent anti-aging ingredient and antioxidant.